otto-nation/otto-stack/docs-site/content/services.md

 ---
-title: "Services"
+title: Services
-description: "Available services and configuration options"
+description: Available services and configuration options
-lead: "Explore all the services you can use with otto-stack"
+lead: Explore all the services you can use with otto-stack
 date: "2025-10-01"
 lastmod: "2025-11-10"
-draft: "false"
+draft: false
-weight: "30"
+weight: 30
-toc: "true"
+toc: true
 ---

 # Available Services